SpeedRelativity/dostoevsky-ai/README.md

 Below is the doucmentation of the steps I took to build out this project.

-95% of the code is written by me, I only used AI for the UI design and tailwind CSS classes because that is mundane work.
+90% of the code is written by me, I only used AI generated code for the UI design and tailwind CSS classes because that is mundane work and sometimes when I got stuck.

 ![alt text](image-3.png)